JonathanCrider/asteroids/README.md

 Asteroids-inspired game built with Pygame, demonstrating OOP principles and basic game mechanics.
 Based on the guided project by [Boot.Dev](https://www.boot.dev/).

-Project manager kept giving me sticky notes with update requests so I forced him to create his own GitHub and submit issues there instead.
-(Kids can be tyrants)
+My project manager (age 7) kept giving me sticky notes with update requests so I forced him to create his own GitHub and submit issues there instead.

 ## Enhancements

+The base project is a great start, but very simple.
+I've added several of my own enhancements.

+### UI/UX

 - Enhanced background...should look like you're in space, right?
-Also displays your current score
+Also displays your current score and accuracy
-- Player enhancements and upgrades:
-  - added wrapping so you don't drift into the void
-  - enhanced control surface options for easier movement
+- Asteroid visuals, upgraded simple circle to a random polygon with rotation
-  - upgraded ship visuals from basic triangle to level-based image overlay
+- Player graphical image overlay
-  - introduced leveling system to enhance visuals and weapon (shots) based on score
-- Asteroid visual upgrades: now spinning, randomly shaped polygons instead of basic circles
+- Added additional control options, including strafing
-- End screen loop that allows game replay without restarting the script
+- End screen loop that allows game replay without restarting the game
-- Added launcher window with start button
+- Added launcher window with start and quit buttons
-- Fixed Overflow Error: previously, offscreen entities weren't removed and kept updating until overflow
+  - Now includes semi-hidden test button, so you can traverse the level quickly to see all the improvements
+- Sounds!

+### Logic

+- Player location wrapping, so you don't drift into the void
+- Player leveling, based on your score.
+Includes visual updates and weapon upgrades
 - Added boss level that appears based on player level, including a character chase mechanic and health-based visuals
+- Global config to enable test leveling without modifying code

+### Bug Fixes

+- Fixed Overflow Error: previously, offscreen entities weren't removed and kept updating until overflow error crashed the game
+- TODO: Random line flashes.
+Probably a rounding/draw error somewhere

+### Installable

 - Packaged executable: No more command line launching! (see below)
   - *macOS only, Windows support planned*